-- evidence that the issuer has a prospectus that has been approved by a reviewing body in accordance with FinSA or that is deemed to be approved in accordance with the FinSA; - a copy of a current extract from the commercial register of the issuer: - a copy of the valid articles of association of the issuer;

-- if necessary, an original of the duly signed declaration by the issuer that any printed share certificates will comply with the SIX SIS AG (SIX SIS) printing regulations.
-In the case of book-entry securities, the issuer must submit an explanation of how the holders of such securities may obtain proof of their holding; - evidence that the auditors of the issuer fulfil the requirements of auditors for public companies set out in articles 7 and 8 of the Federal Act on the Licensing and Oversight of Auditors (AOA); - an original of the duly signed declaration by the lead manager of the issuer that the free float of relevant equity securities is sufficient; - an official notice pursuant to articles 40a and 40b of the SIX Listing Rules; - a duly signed declaration by the issuer in accordance with article 45 of the SIX Listing Rules stating that: - · its responsible bodies are in agreement with the listing; - it has read and acknowledges the SIX Listing Rules together with any applicable Additional Rules and the corresponding implementing provisions, as well as the SIX rules of procedure and sanction regulations and recognises them expressly in the form of the declaration of consent.
+- evidence that the issuer has a prospectus that has been approved by a reviewing body in accordance with FinSA or that is deemed to be approved in accordance with the FinSA; - · a copy of a current extract from the commercial register of the issuer; - · a copy of the valid articles of association of the issuer; - if necessary, an original of the duly signed declaration by the issuer that any printed share certificates will comply with the SIX SIS AG (SIX SIS) printing regulations.
+In the case of book-entry securities, the issuer must submit an explanation of how the holders of such securities may obtain proof of their holding; - evidence that the auditors of the issuer fulfil the requirements of auditors for public companies set out in articles 7 and 8 of the Federal Act on the Licensing and Oversight of Auditors (AOA); - an original of the duly signed declaration by the lead manager of the issuer that the free float of relevant equity securities is sufficient; - for the listing of equity securities in the regulatory standard Sparks pursuant to article 89 of the Listing Rules, a duly signed declaration by the lead manager of the issuer that the equity securities of the issuer have a capitalisation of 500 million francs or less at the time of listing; - an official notice pursuant to articles 40a and 40b of the SIX Listing Rules; - · a duly signed declaration by the issuer in accordance with article 45 of the SIX Listing Rules stating that: - · its responsible bodies are in agreement with the listing; - it has read and acknowledges the SIX Listing Rules together with any applicable Additional Rules and the corresponding implementing provisions, as well as the SIX rules of procedure and sanction regulations and recognises them expressly in the form of the declaration of consent.
 The issuer further recognises the board of arbitration determined by SIX and expressly agrees to be bound by any arbitration agreement.
 The issuer also recognises that its continued listing is conditional upon it agreeing to be bound by the version of the legal foundations that is in force at any given time; and - it will pay the listing fees.

 To the extent possible, all documents should be submitted together with the listing application.
 However, if such documents are not yet in final form, draft versions may be submitted with the final versions to follow.
-The issuer's evidence that it has a prospectus approved by a reviewing body in accordance with FinSA must be submitted by 7.30am on the first trading day.
+The issuer's evidence that it has a prospectus approved by a reviewing body in accordance with FinSA must be submitted by

+7.30am on the first trading day.
 The remaining annexes to the application must be submitted in their final forms no later than 4pm one exchange day prior to the first trading day (subject to certain exemptions, in particular in connection with offerings that involve book-building processes).